Security

 Overview

-With respect to web services, authentication is the act of proving the validity of user claims passed with the request.
-This typically comprises verifying the user's identity, tenant, and additional claims like granted roles.
-Briefly, authentication controls who is using the service.
+For Web services, authentication is about controlling who is using the service.
+It typically involves verifying the user's identity, tenant, and validating claims like granted roles.
 In contrast, authorization makes sure that the user has the required privileges to access the requested resources.
-Hence, authorization is about controlling which resources the user is allowed to handle.
+Hence, authorization is about controlling what the user is allowed to handle.

 Hence both, authentication and authorization, are essential for application security: